 Jacky Cheng has had a colourful career as an architect, artist and now a history and visual arts lecturer in idyllic Broome, Western Australia.

-‘I came to Broome for a holiday and fell in love with the place, so resigned from my Sydney job and returned,’ says Jacky who has a Bachelor of Architecture (Honours 1) from the University of New South Wales.
-That was in 2006.
+˜I came to Broome for a holiday in 2006 and fell in love with the place, so resigned from my Sydney job and returned," says Jacky who has a Bachelor of Architecture from the University of New South Wales.

 Once settled, Jacky entered the world of vocational education and training (VET), first as a student gaining a Certificate IV in Visual Arts, and then as a teacher/trainer.

 "I adored university, but as an architect I learned I was stronger on theory than on technical skills," says Jacky.
 "I became passionate about VET's practical approach."

 In Broome, Jacky was employed by Kimberley TAFE and then as an Official Arts Lecturer at North Regional TAFE (Certificate I to Certificate IV in Visual Arts and Certificate III in Arts Administration).
 Her students study painting, drawing, print making and textiles, including the business side so they can practice sustainably.

 "VET is about teaching skills relevant to industry today," she says.
 "It's fantastic because without the necessary skills, you'll be left behind."

 In Jacky's case, students learn from an award-winning practicing contemporary artist.

 "As a lecturer, I must still learn to stay on top," says Jacky.
 "It's exciting to also learn from my students who are the future."